Charlie Jackson (software): Other Businesses

 Jackson is a principal in Angelic Pictures, Inc., a movie production company.
 He has been an executive producer of Angelic's movies, The Month of August, Hole in One: American Pie Plays Golf, Beach Bar, Music High, La Migra, Fearless and Space Samurai: Oasis.

 Jackson founded Silicon Beach Software in 2015.
 It is a developer/publisher of multimedia software for Windows 10.

 Jackson owned two small businesses in San Diego, CA. Epic Volleyball Club was a junior volleyball organization which trained approximately 400 athletes annually.
 VolleyHut.com was an online reseller of volleyball equipment.
 In 2000, VolleyHut challenged Amazon.com on its use of patents.
 Both businesses were shut down after pandemic lockdowns.

 Early life and education

 Jackson (born 1948) grew up in Imperial Beach, California.
 As a teenager, he also spent three years in Istanbul, Turkey, where he earned a B.E.P.C. degree from a French school.
-Jackson earned a BA degree in Near Eastern Studies from UCLA in 1972, a master's degree in linguistics from San Diego State in 1978 and a C.Phil. in linguistics from UCSD in 1980.
+Jackson graduated from Mar Vista High School in Imperial Beach in 1967, and was later inducted into the inaugural class of the Sweetwater Union High School District Hall of Fame in 2001.
+He earned a BA degree in Near Eastern Studies from UCLA in 1972, a master's degree in linguistics from San Diego State in 1978 and a C.Phil. in linguistics from UCSD in 1980.

-He was an active duty Marine Corps officer from 1972 to 1976 and Reserve officer from 1976 to 1989.
+Jackson was an active duty Marine Corps officer from 1972 to 1976 and Reserve officer from 1976 to 1989.